 One of the greatest challenges with landing page images is readability and accessibility.
 Without any overlay treatment, the text is virtually unreadable.
 You can have the most beautiful photo, but if your messaging is lost then the hero image isn’t effective.

 Looking for a few ways to incorporate updating your imagery into your next website brainstorming session with a Creative team?
 We have your back.
 In fact, here’s what Logical’s Creative Team Manager, Mallory Johnson, said about website hero images…

 “Your website hero image is the first thing your visitors see, and it needs to make a great impression.
 But here’s the catch: the text in that image is just as important as the visuals.
 If it’s clear and meaningful, it helps visitors instantly understand what your website is all about.
 This means they won’t be left scratching their heads, and that’s a big win for keeping them engaged and making your website easy to use.
 Taking the time to be sure it not only looks good but also speaks clearly – will pay off big time!”

-Here are 9 ways to make your hero image sections pop.
+Here are 9 ways to make your website hero images and your landing pages images truly pop.

 This is the most simple and straightforward way to create a hero section for your website.
-Here we have a pure black at 65% opacity.
-It’s hard to go wrong with this method.
+Whether it’s pure black at 65% opacity or 45% opacity, it’s hard to go wrong with this method.